 What does Apostille mean?

 The Apostille Treaty or The Hague Apostille Convention is an international treaty on Private International Law.
 It specifies the process through which a document issued in one of the signatory countries can be certified for legal purposes in all the other signatory countries.
 Such a certification is called an Apostille.
 It is an international certification comparable to a notarization in domestic law, and normally supplements a local notarization of the document.
 What does that mean for you?
 It means that a document with an Apostille stamp will be legal for use in every other country that has signed the Apostille Treaty.

 How can I get an Apostille In Canada?

 Now there are a lot of countries that have not signed the Apostille Treaty, Canada is one of them.
 Countries that have not signed the Apostille Treaty still use the original process of making a document valid for legal purposes in other countries that is called authentication and legalization.
 This is where Authentication Legalization Services Canada steps in to help.
 Let me help explain the terms Authentication and Legalization for you.

 Global Affairs Canada Document Authentication Services in Ottawa

 Authentication stands for the verification of the genuineness of a document or signature, to make it effective or valid.
 In Canada this can only be done at Global Affairs Canada Authentication Services Section located here in Ottawa and takes 25 business days.
-Once satisfied Global Affairs Canada will put their stamp and signature on the document and in doing so will confirm the authority of a public official like a notary public or a commissioner of oaths.
+Once satisfied Global Affairs Canada will put their stamp and signature on the document and in doing so will confirm the authority of a public official like a notary public.